 Once you have made your choice from the Unisys Cloud 20/20TM Technical Project Contest list of topics, you should remember, an effective project abstract answers the following questions:

 - What?
 What is the problem statement that you are attempting to solve or what is the end result that you are attempting to achieve?

 - How?
 (Methods, results and interpretations; a brief explanation of your abstract)

 - What next?
 (Project milestones and plan)

-Size limit: Submissions should be as per Unisys format, subject to 1 MB limitation.
-Submissions above 1MB should be mailed to firstname.lastname@example.org.
+Size limit: All submissions should be as per Unisys format, subject to 1 MB limitation.
+Submissions above 1MB should be mailed to email@example.com.

-To submit your abstract: Login to the UTFI portal and select your Cloud 20/20 topic, give your Abstract Title and enter your abstract in the space provided.
+To submit your abstract: Go to My Cloud 20/20, select your Cloud 20/20 topic, give your Abstract Title and enter your abstract in the space provided.
 Click on the submit button to successfully upload your abstract.

 Final Technical Project Submission